Russia’s economy to shrink by 11.2%, Ukraine’s by 45%, says World Bank

 Ukraine

-The World Bank notes that more than half of the enterprises in Ukraine are closed, the rest work with lower productivity.
+The World Bank notes that more than half of the enterprises in Ukraine are closed, and the rest are working with lower productivity.
 Grain exports decreased by almost 90%, total exports fell by half.
 The fall in GDP will depend on the duration of hostilities.

-One of the major hits to the economy is the inability of Ukraine’s ports to work.
-The post city of Mariupol has been a focus of the war and under heavy bombardment.
+One of the major hits to the economy is the inability of Ukraine’s ports to function.
+The port city of Mariupol has been a focus of the war and has been subjected to heavy bombardment.
 Most of the city is now under Russian control, with Ukrainian defenders making a stand at the giant steelworks of Azovstal.
-The port of Odesa is still in Ukrainian hands, but Russia’s navy have blockade the port making it impossible for ships to get in and out.
+The port of Odesa is still in Ukrainian hands, but Russia’s navy have blockaded the port, making it impossible for ships to get in and out.
 The naval blockade will prevent Ukraine from exporting its grain, one of the country’s major foreign exchange earners.

-“The war is having a devastating impact on human life and causing economic destruction in both countries, and will lead to significant economic losses in the Europe and central Asia region and the rest of the world,” the World Bank said in its forecast published on Sunday.
+“The war is having a devastating impact on human life and causing economic destruction in both countries, and will lead to significant economic losses in the Europe and Central Asia region and the rest of the world,” the World Bank said in its forecast published on Sunday, 10 April.

 According to the EBRD, at present the war is happening on territories that produce around 60% of Ukrainian GDP.
 It cites a National Bank of Ukraine (NBU) estimate that 30% of businesses have stopped production and electricity consumption has dropped to around 60% of the pre-war level.
 In turn, says the EBRD, “This is severely weakening companies’ finances, with some being even physically damaged, thus exposing the banking sector to a drastic deterioration of asset quality.”